sassoftware/sas-container-recipes/docs/wiki/Build-and-Run-SAS-Viya-Multiple-Containers.md

 ## How to Run

-### Kubernetes
+Locate the Kubernetes manifests, which were created during the build.

-For a programming-only deployment, a set of Kubernetes manifests are located at $PWD/builds/multiple/manifests/.
-For a full deployment the manifests are located at $PWD/builds/full/manifests/.
-Make sure that you use the path that matches the type of build.
-In this documentation, the path is referred to as $MANIFESTS.
+- For a programming-only deployment, the manifests are located at $PWD/builds/multiple/manifests/.
+- For a full deployment the manifests are located at $PWD/builds/full/manifests/.

+**Note:** In this documentation, the path to the manifests is referred to as $MANIFESTS.
+When you run commands that include the path, make sure that you use the path that matches your deployment type, as shown above.

 For a programming-only deployment, you must update the virtual host information.
 Edit the $MANIFESTS/kubernetes/configmaps/cas.yml file, and update the following line by replacing _sas-viya.sas-viya.company.com_ with the ingress host or desired virtual-host information: